Performances

 Shakespeare's Legacy in Continental Opera

-The event will be compèred by Robert Lloyd, Patron of SIM, and a champagne reception during the interval will allow the guest of honour, Manuela Perteghello MP, Chair of the House of Commons All-Party Parliamentary Group on Shakespeare, to meet performers and audience.
+The event will be compèred by Robert Lloyd, Patron of SIM, and Stratford Mayor Jason Fojtik will host a reception during the interval, which will allow the guest of honour, Manuela Perteghello MP, Chair of the House of Commons All-Party Parliamentary Group on Shakespeare, to meet performers and audience.